Event Horizon (film): Plot

-Miller immediately orders his crew to speed up their evacuation, ignoring Weir's vehement protests to the contrary.
-As she and Smith retrieve CO2 scrubbers from the Event Horizon, Peters is lured to her death by a hallucination of her son.
+Miller immediately orders his crew to speed up their evacuation, ignoring Weir's protests to the contrary.
+Miller and Smith retrieve CO_{2} scrubbers from the Event Horizon as Peters is lured to her death by a hallucination of her son.
 Weir finds her body and is flung into a hallucination of his wife's suicide, driving him to gouge out his own eyes and embrace the ship's evil presence.
-Now thoroughly corrupted, he uses an explosive to destroy the Lewis and Clark, killing Smith and blasting Cooper into space, then kills D.J. by vivisecting him.
+Now corrupted, he uses an explosive to destroy the Lewis and Clark, killing Smith and blasting Cooper into space before killing D.J. by vivisecting him.
 Miller confronts Weir on the bridge but is overpowered.
-Weir initiates a 10-minute countdown to activate the gravity drive and return the ship to the other hellish dimension.
-Meanwhile, Cooper has used his spacesuit's oxygen supply to propel himself back to the ship and appears at the bridge window.
+Weir initiates a 10-minute countdown to activate the gravity drive and return the ship to the hellish dimension.
+Meanwhile, Cooper uses his spacesuit's oxygen supply to propel himself back to the ship and appears at the bridge window.
 Weir shoots at him, shattering the window and blowing himself into space with the decompression.

-Miller, Starck, and Cooper survive and manage to seal off the ship's bridge.
-With their own ship destroyed, Miller plans to split the Event Horizon in two with explosives and use its forward section as a lifeboat.
-He is attacked by hallucinations which turn out to be the resurrected and now even more mutilated Weir.
+Miller, Starck and Cooper survive and manage to seal off the ship's bridge.
+With their own ship destroyed, Miller plans to destroy the central corridor with explosives, splitting the Event Horizon in two and using its forward section as a lifeboat.
+He is attacked by hallucinations which turn out to be the resurrected and even more mutilated Weir.
 Miller fights him at the gravity drive and detonates the explosives, sacrificing himself to save his remaining crew.

-The gravity drive activates, pulling the ship's stern section into a black hole.
+The gravity drive activates, pulling the ship's stern into a black hole, returning to the hell dimension.
 Starck and Cooper enter stasis beside a comatose Justin and wait to be rescued.

 Seventy-two days later, the wreckage of the Event Horizon is boarded by a rescue party who discover the survivors in stasis.
-Starck hallucinates Weir as one of the rescuers and screams but she quickly awakens, realizing that it was only a nightmare.
+Starck hallucinates Weir as one of the rescuers and screams but she quickly awakens from her nightmare.
 Cooper and the rescue team try to calm the terrified Starck as the doors close.